How do I create a meeting?

 - Number of participants per slot: Enter the number of people that can sign up for each slot.

-- Estimate duration per timeslot (min): This figure, in red, is calculated as a function of the total meeting time span and the number of slots available, and cannot be edited.
+- Estimate duration per time slot (min): This figure is calculated as a function of the total meeting time span and the number of slots available, and cannot be edited.
 It allocates the available time across the slots.
 For example, if the number of slots is defined to be 5, and the start and end times of the meeting span two hours, the duration will be set to 24 (120 minutes divided by 5).
 A number of slots that does not divide the period evenly will give rise to a warning message and an adjustment of the total span.
-Note: In any case, the resulting timeslots can be edited, after the meeting is published, through the "Modify" process by selecting "Advanced user-defined timeslots."
-See below, "Editing a meeting."
+Note: In any case, the resulting time slots can be edited after the meeting is published through the "Modify" process by selecting "Advanced user-defined time slots."
+See How do I edit a meeting?

-- Advanced user-defined timeslots: Allows a multiple-slot meeting to be defined as a set of irregular timeslot choices, over several days at different times.
+- Advanced user-defined time slots: This option allows a multiple-slot meeting to be defined as a set of irregular time slot choices, over several days at different times.
 (Each person can sign up for only one.)
-Select this checkbox," then select the "Edit Timeslots" link that appears.
-Enter new timeslots with the "Add a new timeslot" link, edit the data, and delete extraneous ones with the red X. This option does not allow unlimited participation.
+Select this checkbox," and then select the "Edit Time slots" link that appears.
+Enter new time slots with the "Add a new time slot" link, edit the data, and delete extraneous ones with the red X. This option does not allow unlimited participation.
 A warning that this meeting covers more than one day can be ignored.

 Continue to the second page by clicking Next.
-This will take you to the Meeting Summary, to verify the details set so far, then complete the meeting settings.
+This will take you to the Meeting Summary to verify the details set so far, and then to complete the meeting settings.

 Review settings and select notification preferences.